-I also eventually found a way of working with digital that feels reminiscent of the thoughtful way film forces you to work.
+Eventually, I found a way of working with digital that feels reminiscent of the thoughtful way film forces you to work.

-So, here I am finally embracing photographer as part of my identity, creating images that I feel share moments of calm and encourage the viewer to slow down.
+So, here I am finally embracing photographer as part of my identity, creating images that speak of moments of calm and encourage the viewer to slow down.